huyvohcmc/dotfiles/README.md

-_"Even though this is my macos dotfiles, most of them can be used on other unix-like operating systems perfectly fine."_
+Even though this is my macos dotfiles, most of them can be used on other unix-like operating systems perfectly fine.

 ## Installation